 This is why our goal should be to optimize joy and health, while minimizing total stress (defined as the sum of mental, emotional and physical stress).
 Here are some strategies to help you do so:

 Choose quality over quantity

-Whatever goes into your body should be of the highest quality, because that`s what you deserve!
+Whatever goes into your body should be of the highest quality, because that's what you deserve!
 It is much better for the body and much more enjoyable for the senses to choose one high quality praline, than to eat a whole pack of cheap ones.
-Likewise, even if the quality is not top, you could choose to just have a tiny piece, slice or sip of to join in with the others.
+Likewise, even if the quality is not top, you could choose to just have a tiny piece, slice or sip of <fill in the name of your favorite treat> to join in with the others.
 For me personally, this is what works best.
-I don`t have the frustration of “missing out”, I still get the pleasure of “the taste”, while I don`t have to stress about “trashing” my body.
+I don't have the frustration of “missing out”, I still get the pleasure of “the taste”, while I don't have to stress about “trashing” my body.
 Less is really more!

 Take your time to savor

 Goes together with the previous one: Select treats that are REALLY worth it and/or go for a tiny portion and then savor them slowly and consciously with all your senses.
-The pleasure will be so much more intense and fulfilling than when you gulp down a whole box of while being semi-distracted.
-Just because you have more of something doesn`t make it taste better – quite to the contrary…
+The pleasure will be so much more intense and fulfilling than when you gulp down a whole box of <fill in the name of your favorite treat> while being semi-distracted.
+Just because you have more of something doesn't make it taste better – quite to the contrary…

 Get into the kitchen